 No, no, no they will have to prove it not once, not twice, but prove the tenants are kicking in the walls three times in 90 days with written warnings issued.

-Landlord to provide a statement of how the property meets the healthy homes standards with 21 days of the tenant’s request.
+Landlord to explain how the property meets the healthy homes standards with 21 days of the tenant’s request.